colincorkerton/tomandvan.com/src/pages/index.md

 mainpitch:
   title: Why Tom and Van
   description: >
-    While your items are in Tom's care they are protected by comprehensible insurance.
+    While your items are in Tom's care they are protected by comprehensive insurance.

     Tom is a man of his word.
 He does what he says at the price that he quotes.